NBA Power Rankings Heading into 2017 All-Star Game

 You can never be sure, but it sounds like this is the Rockets team we'll see for the stretch run.
 And D'Antoni has every reason to be satisfied with that.

-Houston won four of its last five games ahead of the break, seems locked into the No. 3 seed in the West with a 40-18 mark and owns the second-best offensive rating in the league after posting a ridiculous 120.5 points per 100 possessions this past week.
+Houston won four of its last five games ahead of the break, seems locked into the West's No. 3 seed with a 40-18 mark and owns the league's second-best offensive rating after posting a ridiculous 120.5 points per 100 possessions this past week.

 James Harden is averaging 35 points, 10 assists and 9.4 rebounds over his last five games.